swaptacular/swpt_accounts/protocol.rst

-   database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) accont's configuration settings have not been updated for some time; [#]_ 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
+   database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) accont's configuration settings have not been updated for some time;
+   [#some-time]_ 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
 If those condition are not met, accounts SHOULD NOT be removed.
 When an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent.

 negligible_amount : float
    The maximum amount that can be considered negligible.
 This MUST be